 There are three main obstacles to be overcome for swift energy transition.

 - The first one is the amount of energy currently provided by non-renewable sources and the size of the energy-generating infrastructures that have been built over the years.
-Due to their immense scale (over and above the TW of installed power), any transition is and will continue to be slow.
+Due to their immense scale (over and above the TW of installed power,1 TW = 1 trillion W), any transition is and will continue to be slow.

-- The second obstacle is economic, since power plants require a multi-million dollar investment and a decades-long life cycle.
+- The second obstacle is economic, since power plants require a multi-million dollar investment and a life span of several decades.
 Thus, the energy mix for 2030-2040 will be heavily affected by the decisions made now.
 Beyond 2050, innovation, research and development, as well as government policies, will have an ever-increasing impact on changes to the current energy mix.

 - The third obstacle is scientific.
 While energy density of non-renewable energy sources is high, wind and solar power energy densities are very low.
 Therefore, replacing non-renewable energy with renewable energy involves substituting high-energy density and low-cost (at least until now) sources with low-energy density and high-cost sources.
-In addition, the general opinion regarding the cost of renewable energies is predominant; although renewable energy prices have dropped significantly, their high cost continues to be voiced as an impediment to large-scale installation.
+In addition, the general opinion regarding the cost of renewable energies is predominant; the price of renewables has dropped significantly and solar photovoltaics has already become the cheapest way to produce energy in history, but its high costs are still cited as a drawback to its large-scale installation.

 Changing the energy model is a global challenge, witnessed by the enormous investment being made by the world’s major industrial countries to enhance energy transition toward a sustainable and fossil fuel-independent energy mix.
 The change is inevitable, already in progress in numerous countries and those are the first to learn to adapt will lead the change and be able to export their ideas and products to the rest.
 The energy industry will change gradually toward renewable energy and the transition period will be determined to a large degree by both public and private investments made in these energy sources.